Humanitariansai/OPT/PROMPT_ENGINEERING_AND_AI/Prompt Engineering for Generative AI/Readme.md

 # Prompt Engineering for Generative AI

 ## Project Overview
 This project is dedicated to developing an educational suite focusing on the fundamentals of Large Language Models (LLM) and their application in prompt engineering.
-Through engaging slide decks, informative videos, and interactive quizzes, we aim to enhance understanding and foster practical skills in utilizing LLMs.
+Through engaging slide decks, informative videos, and interactive quizzes,aimed to enhance understanding and foster practical skills in utilizing LLMs.

 ## [Link To View Project Planning](https://github.com/users/parthasarathydNU/projects/1)

-# LLM Introduction and Prompting: Slide Decks, Videos, and Quizzes
+# Prompt Engineering for Generative AI: Slide Decks, Videos, and Quizzes

 ## Objectives
 - Demystify the principles and functionalities of Large Language Models.